Anonymous-AAA/OS_LAB/OS_execution.md

     - Set the state to 'RUNNING'
     - Set SP to UPTR in Process Table entry
     - Set Mode flag field to 0 (Indication the process is running in user mode)
-    - Switch to user mode
+    - Switch to user mode (goto 9.)

 - Else
     - Set the state to 'RUNNING'
     - Pop BP
-    - Return to Timer (of the Current Process context, this process will be different from the process in which the timer interrupt occuredd)
+    - Return to Timer (of the Current Process context, this process will be different from the process in which the timer interrupt occured)

 8. Timer Interrupt
--
+-  Restore the user context from the kernel stack
+- Set SP to user SP saved in process table
+- Set Mode flag entry of the current process in process table to 0.
+- Switch to user mode.
+(IRET)

+9. The User Program execution continues and when a timer interrupt occurs again it goes to 6.
+    - After the User Program completes execution it calls the exit system call (INT 10)

+10. INT 10 (Exit System Call)
+    - Change the state of the invoking process to TERMINATED
+    - Find out whether all processes except idle are terminated.
+In that case, halt the system.
+Otherwise go to 7 to invoke the scheduler(Module 5).